"Billets" from Marcel Proust to his servants

 "Pass me la Prisonnière.
 Odilon must leave the room."

 "No misunderstandings.
-Do not come in as long as I don't ring."
+Do not come in if I don't ring."

 "How many times must I say it, that I will get dressed alone and mustn't keep getting up too early or too late?"